-We recommend that you use our example of an information letter as template.
+We strongly recommend that you use our template for the information letter.

 - an introduction including a request for participation

-- the purpose of the project and what the information will be used for
+- the purpose of the project and what the collected personal data will be used for

-- that participation is voluntary and that the participants may withdraw their consent as long as the project is in progress, without stating the reason
+- that participation is voluntary and that the participants may withdraw their consent as long as their personal data is being processed, without giving a reason

-- when the project will be completed and information about what is going to happen with personal data at that point; whether it will be erased anonymised or stored for future use (follow-up studies, verification etc)
+- the date for project completion and information about what is going to happen with the collected data at that point; whether it will be erased, anonymised or stored for future use (follow-up studies, verification etc)

-It can also be relevant to give information about:
+It may also be relevant to provide the following information:

-- that the project has been reported to the Data Protection Official for Research at NSD - Norwegian Centre for Research Data (or that the project has been granted a license by the Data Protection Authority if that is the case)
+- that the project has been notified to The Data Protection Official for Research at NSD - Norwegian Centre for Research Data AS (firstname.lastname@example.org, +47 55 58 21 17)

-- if an institution (hospital, school, NAV, etc.) conveys contact with the sample on behalf of the project, this should be made explicit, and it should be emphasized that the researcher/student does not know the identity of the persons invited until they agree to participate
+- if an institution (hospital, school, NAV, etc.) has made contact with the sample on behalf of the project, this should be made explicit, and it should be emphasized that the researcher/student does not know the identity of the persons invited until they agree to participate

 - for patients, clients and persons with impaired consent capacity it must be stated that if they decide not to participate in the project, or if they later decide to withdraw, this will not affect their relationship with their doctors/therapists or others

-- if the information is obtained from sources other than the research participants themselves (registers, records, etc.), they must be informed which information is collected and from where
+- if the information is obtained from sources other than the research participants themselves (registers, records, etc.), they must be informed about what information is collected and from where

-- that parents/guardians have the right to pre-check questionnaires/interview guides before they are handed to a minor
+- that parents/guardians have the right to see questionnaires/interview guides before they are handed to a minor

-- if personal data is to be stored after the project is completed, the purpose of further storage must be explained (for example, follow-up studies), for how long personal data will be stored, and the date for when the data will be anonymised or deleted
+- if personal data is to be stored after the project is completed, you must indicate: the purpose of further storage (e.g. follow-up studies), for how long personal data will be stored, and the date for when the data will be anonymised or deleted

-- whether personal data will be transferred abroad, and if so, where and why (if information is to be extradited to countries outside the EU, it should be informed that the country does not have data protection laws that are considered satisfactory in the European context)
+- if personal data will be transferred outside the EU, you must explain where, why, and that the country may not have data protection laws that are considered satisfactory in the European context.